OFDM-Based Active STAR-RIS-Aided Integrated Sensing and Communication Systems: System models

 \subsection{ASTARS model}

-We consider a downlink ASTARS-aided ISAC system designed for simultaneous radar sensing and communication as Fig. $1$.
+We consider a downlink ASTARS-aided ISAC system designed for simultaneous radar sensing and communication as Fig. $1$ \footnote{Placing the target and users on opposite sides of the STAR-RIS allows simultaneous optimization of radar sensing and communication performance, leveraging the reflective and transmissive properties of the surface for enhanced system efficiency, see \cite{0073,0093}.}.
 The DFRC BS transmits a signal to the ASTARS with $Q$ elements, which then directs the beam towards a target in the sensing area.
 Upon receiving the beam, the target reflects it back along its path, which is then captured by the ASTARS and redirected to the DFRC BS for processing.
-The DFRC BS employs uniform linear arrays (ULAs) for both sensing and communication, consisting of $M_T$ and $M_R$ elements, respectively, and totaling $M$ antennas.
+The DFRC BS employs uniform linear arrays (ULAs) for both sensing and communication with $M$ antennas.
 These arrays are utilized to communicate with $K$ users, each equipped with a single antenna.
 Notably, these users are situated on the opposite side of the ASTARS, distinct from the sensing target location.
 We assume that $\mathcal{K}_{t}=\{1,\ldots,K \} $ users are located on the communication region $ (t) $, i.e., behind the surface.
 We assume that all surface elements serve simultaneously all users in $t$ region and the target in $r$ region.
 The amplitude and phase parameters for the ASTARS elements are defined as follows: The amplitude for $q$th element $\beta_q^{i}$ lies within the range $[0,1]$ and the phase $\phi_q^{i}$ within $[0,2\pi)$, where the index $i$ denotes either communication ($t$) or sensing ($r$).
 The entire phase matrix $\boldsymbol{\Psi}_{i}$ is constructed as a diagonal matrix with elements $\alpha_q\beta_{q}^{i}e^{j\phi_{q}^{i}}$, resulting in $\boldsymbol{\Psi}_{i} = \mathrm{diag}(\alpha_1\beta_{1}^{i}e^{j\phi_{1}^{i}}, \ldots, \alpha_Q\beta_{Q}^{i}e^{j\phi_{Q}^{i}}) \in \mathbb{C}^{Q\times Q}$.
 The vector $\boldsymbol{\phi}_i$ contains the phase elements of each ASTARS element, expressed as $\boldsymbol{\phi}_i = [\alpha_1\beta_{1}^{i}e^{j\phi_{1}^{i}}, \ldots, \alpha_Q\beta_{Q}^{i}e^{j\phi_{Q}^{i}}]^T$.
 It is subject to the conditions that for each element $q$, the sum of the squares of the amplitudes for communication and sensing must be equal to one, i.e., ($(\beta_q^t)^2+(\beta_q^r)^2=1$), the active amplifying coefficient (AAC) $\alpha_q$ should not exceed a maximum value $\alpha_{max}$, and the phase $\phi_{q}^{i}$ must fall within the range $[0,2\pi)$ for all $q$.
 To acquire the OFDM symbol, the transmitted block signals undergo an inverse discrete Fourier transform (IDFT).
 Following the IDFT, the output is cyclically shifted to mitigate intersymbol interference (ISI) and to incorporate a guard interval.
 Once the signals traverse multipath channels, it becomes essential to eliminate the guard interval and execute the discrete Fourier transform (DFT) \cite{0005}, \cite{0085}.
 The assumption here is that the cyclic prefix (CP) length is sufficiently large to disregard any timing and frequency discrepancies.